 Ryan Fitzpatrick is a perfect bridge quarterback who can get the most out of receiving weaponry and has quietly been playing the best football of his career recently, earning a PFF grade over 10 grading points higher than Lock.
 He is also used to serving as a mentor and transition player at this point and could help Lock along.

 Assuming the Lions don’t keep Kenny Golladay, they need to replace him.
 And Allen Robinson might be the best receiver available in free agency.

-Robinson was the No. 5-graded receiver at PFF this season, posting an 88.3 overall mark of 88.3 that tied for the best of his career despite a combination of Mitchell Trubisky and Nick Foles throwing him the football.
+Robinson was the No. 5-graded receiver at PFF this season, posting an 88.3 overall mark that tied for the best of his career despite a combination of Mitchell Trubisky and Nick Foles throwing him the football.
 Robinson has consistently been a top-10 receiver with no viable quarterback play during his NFL career, and he's still just 27 years old.
 He had just one drop on 157 targets this past season.